How Notifications Work

 And here's an example of how it looks to remember a comment:

-Click your avatar in the upper-right to open the Me menu.
-At the top you'll see a link to
+Click your avatar in the upper-right and click the

 Below are the details about each section of the settings screen but before you move forward: